apollographql/apollo-server/.changeset/curvy-crabs-play.md

 '@apollo/server': major
 ---

-Drop support for Node 14
+Drop support for Node 14 and Node 16